kmarkus/lsdbus/README.md

   `default_user` correspond function as described in `sd_bus_default(3)`.
 If not given, default is `'default'`

-- `evsrc` (event source) and `slot` objects are not garbage collected but can be used to explicitely remove the respective interface or callbacks (see below).
+- `evsrc` (event source) objects are not garbage collected but can be used to explicitely remove the respective interface or callbacks (see below).

 - bus objects are garbage collected

 ### lsdbus.proxy